lucifers-0666/Destinova/README.md

 # Destinova - Premium Flight Booking Experience

-Destinova is a modern, responsive flight booking website built with HTML, CSS, and JavaScript.
-It offers a premium user experience with advanced search features, personalization, and comprehensive flight result management.
+Destinova is a modern, responsive front-end prototype for a premium flight booking website, meticulously crafted with HTML, CSS, and vanilla JavaScript.
+It showcases a rich, interactive user experience with a focus on a clean, luxurious aesthetic, advanced search capabilities, and a variety of engaging UI components.

 ## Features

-### Enhanced Search Form Intelligence
+### 1. Home Page & Search

 - **Flexible Date Selection**: Toggle "Flexible Dates" to search ±3 days around your selected dates with custom range inputs
 - **Nearby Airports**: Checkbox to include nearby airports for origin and destination to find cheaper fares